DavidSouther/JEFRi/docs/ert/ert.md

 Communication between the underlying entities and the rendered template views should be as decoupled as possible.
-A routing framework serves as a platform to attach code at various points in the application's lifecycle between user interaction and data updates.
+A routing framework serves as a platform to attach code at various points in the application's life cycle between user interaction and data updates.
 This decoupling allows cross-cutting concerns easy access to aspect points.
 Libraries can focus on providing